MousaSbbah/pairTest/README.md

 # pairTest

-# names of the Driver are : Mousa Sbbah
+ # Navigator : Mousa sabah

- # Navigator : Marwan Reyad Al-Khawaldeh
+# names of the Drivers are : Marwan Reyad Al-Khawaldeh